shantianliang1/DGANN/README.md

 Implementation of DGANN on Python3.8, Pytorch1.12.0

 ## key algorithms
-Our algorithm first uses image data to process the dataset, which can be found in the 'DataAugmentation' folder.
-Then, it performs image classification tasks and simultaneously enhances data features, which can be found in the 'DataAugmentation', 'DatasetChoose' folders, and 'train.py' .
+Our algorithm first uses image data to process the dataset, which can be found in the `DataAugmentation` folder.
+Then, it performs image classification tasks and simultaneously enhances data features, which can be found in the `DataAugmentation`, `DatasetChoose` folders, and `train.py` .
 Our model is located in the Model folder and includes the backbone and GNN-model.